taydougherty/Professional-Portfolio/README.md

 This portfolio was made using HTML and CSS with links to additional projects using JavaScript and more!

-Check out my portfolio here: [Taylor Dougherty Portfolio](https://taydougherty.github.io/Professional-Portfolio/#home)
+Check out my portfolio [here.](https://taydougherty.github.io/Professional-Portfolio/#home)